levidurfee/novault/content/about.md

 doesn't mean the generated password is insecure.
 You may need to devise a convention to handle these cases.

-All of the code is opensource and can be found on <a href="https://github.com/levidurfee/novault/" target="_BLANK">GitHub</a>.
+All of the code is opensource and can be found on [GitHub](https://github.com/levidurfee/novault).